azadehdarabi/article-rating/documentation.md

 ### Spam detection

-The `update_article_rating` task runs every hour to update the average score and rating count for each article.
-This task calculates the new average score by including only the non-spam ratings and updates the `average_rating` and `rating_count` for each article in bulk.
+The `update_article_rating` task runs every hour to update the average rate and rating count for each article.
+This task calculates the new average rate by including only the non-spam ratings and updates the `average_rating` and `rating_count` for each article in bulk.
 The task also ensures that the rating count is updated properly by considering new ratings that have been created after the last update.

 The `detect_spam_rates` method detects spammy ratings based on the user's rating behavior.
 It analyzes ratings for each article in time slices and compares them to the overall average rating.
 If the rating in a particular time slice significantly deviates from the overall average, the ratings in that slice are marked as spam.